bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Managing Shift Work and Jet Lag

-These strategies aid the suprachiasmatic nucleus in re-synchronizing to the environment.
+These strategies can help the suprachiasmatic nucleus resynchronize with the external environment.

 The Future of Circadian Science